4 Best Thermal Receipt Printers for 2023

 - Purchasable with low monthly payments

-- Slower print speeds and smaller paper rolls than others on this list
+- Slower print speeds and smaller paper rolls than other options on this list

 - Warranty is only 1 year